jodaiber/model-quickstarter/README.md

 ## Running on AWS

 Some of the pig jobs require a significant amount of memory, so we recommend to run with nodes with at least 8GB of memory and the bootstrap action for memory-intensive job flows.
+The master nodes performs the post-processing of the data, so it must have enough memory (for indexing English, we recommend 24GB-32GB).